CheesyModz/Python-Games/README.md

 # Python-Games
+Games created using python and pygame (except Connect Four)

 # How to run any of the game listed above
 1. Download Python (Newest version)
 2. Download pygame typing the command `pip install pygame` in the command shell prompt